conradev/MotionControl/README.md

 osascript -e 'tell application "Dock"' -e '«event MCTLLoad»' -e 'end tell'
 ```

-Now, to get MotionControl to initialize itself, you have to swipe from space to space using the trackpad.
+Now, to get MotionControl to initialize itself, you have to swipe from space to space once using the trackpad.
 I hope to rid of this requirement in the future as well.
 Once that has been done, Dock.app will now be polling the Leap Motion for swipe events.
 Enjoy!